 About

-Davis Daumler is a doctoral candidate in Sociology, an affiliate with the Stone Center for Inequality Dynamics, and a Population Studies Center trainee at the Institute for Social Research.
+Davis Daumler is a PhD candidate in Sociology, an affiliate with the Stone Center for Inequality Dynamics, and a Population Studies Center trainee at the Institute for Social Research.
 His work engages with the topics of stratification, social mobility, and economic sociology.

 Before joining the department, Daumler received his bachelor's and master's degrees from McGill University.
 In 2016, he was awarded the Outstanding Graduating Student Award by the Canadian Sociological Association.